 22. Keep Furniture Away From Your Wall

 Pushing your sofa and other living room furniture pieces against the wall might be an easy solution to make your floor space look expansive, but the truth is that it contributes to the cramped feel of your space.
 Sometimes, exposing the ends of walls makes all the difference.
 This will allow your eyes to take a break from the busy living room layout, creating the illusion of a larger space.

 23. Opt for Multi-functional Furniture Pieces

 Things could go wrong when it comes to shopping for small room furniture.
-Although oversized furniture pieces take more space than smaller furniture pieces, many of them offer more functionality than the latter.
+Although oversized furniture pieces take up more space than smaller ones, many of them offer more functionality than the latter.
 Additional functionality means less furniture to splurge on and a well-curated space.

 24. Look for Options Other Than a Bulky Sofa

 If your small living room really doesn't permit a sizable sofa, opt for a two-seater couch or a loveseat with exposed legs.
 This exposed look makes the small space easy on the eye.
-If you're in need of more sitting area, try listing down some lightweight solutions other than the arm chair and an extra sofa that might crowd your space.
-Look for pieces that don't only take less space but also give your room a fresher ambiance.
+If you're in need of more sitting area, try listing some lightweight solutions other than the armchair and an extra sofa that might crowd your space.
+Look for pieces that don't only take up less space but also give your room a fresher ambience.
 Thinly designed metal chairs, transparent glass, or acrylic furniture pieces give the room a visually unoccupied feel.